 - a.
 Providing an enabling environment for female workers, and ensuring their equal access to employment opportunities as well as the right to be considered for promotion, job security, and work incentives and benefits. - b.
 Ensuring female and male workers have equal pay for equal work. - c.
-Prohibiting pre-employment pregnancy tests, particularly for migrant workers, unless legislation in their countries require these tests, by ensuring that: - 1.
+Prohibiting pre-employment pregnancy tests, particularly for migrant workers, unless legislation in their countries requires these tests, by ensuring that: - 1.
 Pregnancy tests are not required in employment applications; - 2.
-Contracted recruitment agencies are obligated to prohibit pregnancy tests for migrant workers unless legislation in their countries require these tests. - 3.
-Hiring decisions are not contingent on or linked with the results of pregnancy tests for female job applicants in the sector. - 4.
-Nurseries: Employers hiring workers at a single place with at least 15 children aged five and under are required to provide adequate childcare facilities supervised and attended by one or more qualified nurses.
-Employers may jointly establish an adequate childcare facility in a single geographical area.
-If an employer is unable to provide a childcare facility, this employer may turn to adequate alternatives. - 5.
-All enterprises included in the provisions of this agreement may not exclude female candidates from recruitment process over their eligibility for nursery services. - 6.
-Employers are required to maintain payrolls of female workers covered in this agreement, and submit semi-annual payroll reports to the union, including any updates or changes. - 7.
-Workers covered in Article 72 of the Labour Law benefit from free-of-charge transportation at factories with nurseries.
+Contracted recruitment agencies are obligated to prohibit pregnancy tests for migrant workers unless legislation in their countries requires these tests. - 3.
+Hiring decisions are not contingent on or linked with the results of pregnancy tests for female job applicants in the sector. - d.
+All enterprises covered by the provisions of this agreement must commit themselves not to exclude any female worker during the recruitment phase because of the application of nursery conditions to them. - e.
+The employer must keep records showing the names of female workers to whom the provisions of this agreement apply and their wages and provide the Union with (semi-annual reports (every six months) with these lists or any change that occurs thereto.